GRAFT: Decoupling Ranking and Calibration for Survival Analysis: Results and Discussion

-Table~\ref{tab:main_results} shows that GRAFT outperforms the baselines on five out of six datasets in C-index and IBS.
-On low-censoring datasets, GRAFT demonstrates clear advantages.
+Table~\ref{tab:main_results} shows that GRAFT outperforms baselines in five of six datasets in C-index and IBS.
+In low-censoring datasets, GRAFT demonstrates clear advantages.
 For example, on SUPPORT, GRAFT achieves C-index 0.6143 and IBS 0.1891, outperforming all baselines including DeepSurv (0.6071) and RSF (0.6057).
 A similar pattern can be observed in GBSG and METABRIC.
-On high-censoring datasets, GRAFT maintains strong performance despite sparse event information.
-On FLCHAIN (72\% censoring), GRAFT achieves C-index 0.7965 along with the best IBS of 0.0919.
-The consistent superiority over classical and deep learning models validates GRAFT's hybrid architecture and training objective providing strong empirical evidence for its utility in survival analysis.
+In high-censoring datasets, GRAFT maintains strong performance despite sparse event information.
+In FLCHAIN (72\% censoring), GRAFT achieves a C-index of 0.7965 along with the best IBS of 0.0919.
+The consistent superiority over classical and deep learning models validates GRAFT's hybrid architecture and training objective, providing strong empirical evidence for its utility in survival analysis.